bogoconic1/ACRateChecker/README.md

 # ACRateChecker

-ACRateChecker is a web-based data analytics solution to help users find the acceptance rate for contest problems across time, added on with a verdict classifier for contest submissions.
+ACRateChecker is a web-based data analytics solution to help users find the acceptance rate for contest problems across time (**"Contest Snapshot Visualizer"**), added on with a verdict classifier for contest submissions.

 # Problem Statement